ICE Reports Massive 2018 Workplace Investigations Increase; More to Follow in 2019

 - 779 criminal and 1,525 administrative arrests in FY2018, up from139 criminal and 172 administrative worksite-related arrests in FY2017

-Businesses and employers in the Chicagoland area have also felt the impact of increased workplace enforcement; there are significant indications that ICE conducted coordinated and large-scale audits and enforcement actions across multiple industries in the Chicagoland region in calendar year 2018.
+Businesses and employers in the Chicagoland area have also felt the impact of increased workplace enforcement; there are significant indications that ICE conducted coordinated and large-scale audits and enforcement actions across multiple industries in the Chicagoland region in the calendar year 2018.

 While ICE’s year-end announcement says that indictment rates remain similar to the prior year, it also points out that these worksite investigations often take months or years to come to fruition.
-These actions indicate that ICE has conducted both audits and raids, which can be distinguished from each other; audits focus only on I-9 documentation, and can result in both civil penalties and criminal consequences.
+These actions indicate that ICE has conducted both audits and raids, which can be distinguished from each other; audits focus only on I-9 documentation and can result in both civil penalties and criminal consequences.
 Raids often involve significant planning, coordinated inter-agency action, and often result in detention and federal criminal charges for undocumented workers, including for the use of false documents and social security numbers.

 - Conduct an internal I-9 audit to assess your records for risk.
 It is best to conduct an internal audit and take possible corrective actions to address faults in your records.
 This can also be an opportunity to assess where training in I-9 compliance is required for your staff, and to provide such training.
-In the event of an I-9 audit by ICE, violations can be very expensive, but may be mitigated where it is apparent that an employer acted in good faith and sought to address errors prior to the audit.
+In the event of an I-9 audit by ICE, violations can be very expensive, but maybe mitigated where it is apparent that an employer acted in good faith and sought to address errors prior to the audit.

 - Create a protocol to be followed by your staff in the event of a workplace visit by ICE, and provide your staff with training on that protocol.
 If your personnel know how to properly respond to ICE agents, how to assess what is being requested and who to contact for assistance, they will feel calmer and less likely to act improperly or escalate the situation.
 A protocol should address issues such as the point of contact when ICE agents arrive, whether and when to contact counsel, how to request and review or take record of a subpoena, different actions that may be authorized under a subpoena or warrant (such as request for specific records, a general search, or an arrest warrant for specific persons), the rights of workers who may be questioned, and the notice that can be given to staff about events.
-Conduct training with personnel so that all staff know the company’s protocol and policies.
+Conduct training with personnel so that all staff knows the company’s protocol and policies.